Some grocery weeks are normal. Others are clearly tighter.

-- Avoid waste
+- reduce food waste

-- Lower the chance of emergency takeout
+- lower the chance of takeout or emergency food purchases

 Choose overlap over variety